-Your solo trip to the UK is about to start, but you’re still unaware of what the things to do alone in London are.
+Your solo trip to the UK is about to start, but you’re still unaware of the things to do alone in London.
 Well, here’s everything you need to know about your trip.

 Solo trip to London – Useful information

 - London is located in the south-east of England and stands on the river Thames.

 - Like all the other cities in Great Britain, London is no longer a member of Eu.
 Get here all the information about crossing the UK border and visiting the UK from 1 February 2020.